kwk/docker/docs/security/trust/trust_sandbox.md

     The first time you run this, the build takes some time.

+6. Create the `notarynet` docker network as it is required in the `docker-compose.yml`.

+        $ docker network create notarynet

-6. Run the server containers on your local system.
+7. Run the server containers on your local system.

         $ docker-compose up -d

     Once the trust services are up, you'll setup a local version of the Docker Registry v2.

-7. Change to the `notarysandbox/distribution` directory.
+8. Change to the `notarysandbox/distribution` directory.

-8. Build the `sandboxregistry` server.
+9. Build the `sandboxregistry` server.

         $ docker build -t sandboxregistry .

-9. Start the `sandboxregistry` server running.
+10. Start the `sandboxregistry` server running.

         $ docker run -p 5000:5000 --name sandboxregistry sandboxregistry &